shivanya-chandra/pcllab.github.io/docs/handbook/lab-experiments/awarding-credits.md

 # Awarding Credits in Sona

-After you finish running a session of your experiment, log in to Sona and assign each subject credit or mark them as a "no show".
+After you finish running a session of your experiment, log in to [Sona](https://purdue-psych.sona-systems.com){target="_blank" rel="noreferrer"} and assign each subject credit or mark them as a "no show".

 ## How to Award Credits in Sona

-* Once you log in to Sona, click on “View uncredited timeslots”
+* Once you log in to [Sona](https://purdue-psych.sona-systems.com){target="_blank" rel="noreferrer"}, click on “View uncredited timeslots”
 * For each timeslot, click “Modify” in the right column.
 You will see a list of subjects awaiting credit.
 See the screenshot below.
 * If a subject participated, mark the subject as “Participated”.
 If necessary, adjust the number of credits granted.
 * If a subject was a no-show, mark the subject as “Unexcused” or “Excused” in the “No Show” column.